Greetings Flight Reporters and thank you for stopping by this report.

 I am starting with my most recent flights and will work my way back to the FR that I abruptly abandoned.
 This trip was a RTW that came about as an excuse to enjoy some quality Lufthansa lounge and airplane time and pop in on the Swiss First Class Lounge on the E gates in Zurich.
 A recent Aeroplan promo had a bonus for moving Starpoints to Aeroplan.
 When combined with the bonus Starpoints that SPG provides on airline transfer partners is was not a terrible value.

-Some of the reports will be a little light but I think with the lounge additions they will be sufficient to interest someone.
+Some of the reports will be a little light (not this one!) but I think with the lounge additions they will be sufficient to interest someone.
 They did me.

 The routing and procurement method were as follows: